Current Projects

 Resource Guides

-Volunteers work on walkthrough and resource guides to expand asylum seekers’ access to critical resources and awareness of important challenges that they will navigate in the U.S. Please let us know if you are interested in working on a resource guide – we are currently putting together a group of volunteers to work on a resource guide about food budgeting and nutrition!
+Volunteers work on walkthrough and resource guides to expand asylum seekers’ access to critical resources and awareness of important challenges that they will navigate in the U.S. Volunteers have worked on resource guides that address food budgeting and nutrition, tackling the housing search, and local vocational training programs.

 Immigration Court Accompaniment

-In New York, we partner with other local organizations on an interfaith accompaniment program called Sacred Court Support, where we accompany immigrants to ICE Check Ins and Master Calendar Hearings.
+In New York, we partner with Co Counsel NYC, St. Paul & St. Andrew UMC and B’Nai Jeshurun on an interfaith accompaniment program called Sacred Court Support, where we accompany immigrants to ICE Check Ins and Master Calendar Hearings.
 To learn more and get involved, visit nycsacredcourtsupport.org

 Contact